 Claudio Casetti is a Full Professor at the Department of Control and Computer Engineering, Politecnico di Torino, Italy.

-He has published more than 200 papers in peer-refereed international journals and conferences on the following topics: vehicular networks, 5G networks, transport and network protocols in wired networks, IEEE 802.11 WLAN.
+He has published over 250 papers in peer-refereed international journals and conferences on the following topics: vehicular networks, 5G networks, transport and network protocols in wired networks, IEEE 802.11 WLAN.
 According to Google Scholar, his H-index is 41.

 A list of Claudio Casetti’s publications can be found on the Publication Open Repository of Politecnico di Torino

 He is a Senior Member of IEEE.

-He is the Scientific Coordinator of the Master in “Electrified and Connected Vehicle” at Politecnico di Torino since 2018.
+He was the Scientific Coordinator of the Master in “Electrified and Connected Vehicle” at Politecnico di Torino between 2018 and 2021.

-He chairs the Turin Urban Digital Mobility working group within the Smart Roads project fostered by the City of Turin.
+He chaired the Turin Urban Digital Mobility working group within the Smart Roads project fostered by the City of Turin between 2018 and 2022.

 He was responsible for the Politecnico di Torino Research Unit of CNIT (Consorzio Nazionale Interuniversitario per le Telecomunicazioni) (2014-2019).
 He is now a member of CNIT Shareholder’s Assembly (2020-present)

 He has given Tutorials on vehicular networks at major IEEE Conferences, including IEEE ICC, IEEE Globecom, IEEE CCNC and IEEE VTC.